 Give peace a chance

-The right paint choice can lend tranquility to a bathroom, master suite, or other quiet, personal space.
+The right paint choice can lend tranquility to a bathroom, primary suite, or other quiet, personal space.
 A palette of soft, understated color or muted tones help you instill a calming atmosphere.
 Some good choices include pale lavenders, light grays or greens, and wispy blues.

 Define your assets